BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ...
 ```

-The ICS_Data interface together with _member_names and _member_ptrs fields allow the CS to perform the UI, MySQL DB and SP interactions.
+The ICS_Data interface together with _member_names and _member_ptrs fields
+allow the CS to perform the UI, MySQL DB and SP interactions.
+Within the CS, any interaction with the UI, MySQL DB and SP related with a CS object would implement the following flow:
+1. get the pointers to the members of the CS object as pointers to ICS_Data base class object and
+2. for each member, aplly the corresponding ICS_Data interface function (e.g. set_to_json).

-The final derived CS types would not need to define/satisfy the ffollowing interface:
+The final derived CS types would not need to define/satisfy the following interface:
 - Has_Member_Types concept,
 - Json_Compatible concept,
 - CBindable concept,
 - IUI interface function: get_from_json,
-- IUI interface function: set_to_json.
+- IUI interface function: set_to_json,
+- IDB interface function: load_from_DB,
+- IDB interface function: save_to_DB.

 CS_Data wrapper also would provide a chance to automize the structural sizing which will be discussed later.
 For example, for a panel, the thickness is sizeable while the widths are not.